 OplockLevel (1 byte): The server will set this field to the granted OplockLevel value.
-This MUST be the same as the level that is specified by the client in its oplock break acknowledgment packet.
 This field MUST contain one of the following values.

 Value Meaning SMB2_OPLOCK_LEVEL_NONE 0x00 The server has lowered oplock level for this file to none.
 SMB2_OPLOCK_LEVEL_II 0x01 The server has lowered oplock level for this file to level II.
 SMB2_OPLOCK_LEVEL_EXCLUSIVE 0x08 The server has lowered oplock level for this file to level Exclusive.